coneco-lab/git-tutorial/tutorial.md

 ### :pushpin: Core Concept 2: Tracking
 Transforming a directory into a repository does not imply that the VCS will keep track of all its contents: while it can see all the files in the repository, the VCS does not necessarily watch all all of them to record their modifications.
 In fact, the system only watches the files that have been explicitly added to a tracking list by the owner of the repository.

-To know which files are subject to tracking at any given time, you can use the command `git status` from within you repository.
+To know which files are subject to tracking at any given time, you can use the command `git status` from within your repository.
 This will print a list of all the files in the directory (including subdirectories), specifying which ones are being tracked and which are not.

 In a newly created repository, no file is being tracked.
 To start tracking a file of interest, you use command `git add <filename>`.
 This will add the file to the tracking list and Git will start recording the changes that you make.